albert-zero/EezzServer/README.txt

-See documentation in <download>/EezzServer/webroot/repository => Fast access to huge data sets using virtual tables => Fast development: No framework, no JavaScript, strictly decoupling UI and app-implementation => Tree defined on recursive <table> by CSS style class:eezzTreeNode and class:eezzTreeLeaf
+See documentation in <download>/EezzServer/webroot/repository => Fast access to huge data sets using virtual tables => Fast development: No framework, no JavaScript, strictly decoupling UI and app-implementation => Recursive trees could be defined on HTML-<table> structure, just by setting CSS styles class:eezzTreeNode and class:eezzTreeLeaf